The letter grades in Yale College are:

 - Acceleration credit Work completed under the Credit/D/Fail option cannot yield acceleration credit.

-- Prizes and honors Marks of CR are included in the calculations for some prizes, for Distinction in the Major, and for election to Phi Beta Kappa as non-A grades, but marks of CR are not included in the calculation for General Honors.
-See under Honors in the Yale Curriculum section.
+- Prizes and honors Marks of CR are included as non-A grades in the calculations for some prizes, for Distinction in the Major, and for election to Phi Beta Kappa, but marks of CR are not included in the calculation for General Honors.
+See Honors in The Undergraduate Curriculum.

 Independent Study Courses